A System Model: ACME B2B Reseller Platform

 Summary

-I worked on the system model in parallel with customer research findings, updating it as we learned more about the B2B business.
+I worked on the system model in parallel with customer research efforts, updating it as we learned more about the B2B business.
 In its “final” form, shown above, the system model kept the product team aligned and working efficiently.
 We could refer to the system model at any time and understand what had been completed, what was under development, and what hadn’t been started.

 Of course, the product team had to identify additional functional details for every element in the model—and Design (i.e. me) eventually had to deliver screens.